GoogleChrome/web-vitals/README.md

 Note the `--` is needed to avoid this being seen as an argument to the `npm` command itself.

-To test multiple metircs, use multiple `--suite` arguments:
+To test multiple metrics, use multiple `--suite` arguments:

 ```sh
 npm run test:e2e -- --suite FID --suite INP